 As for 'mindfulness' - during the pandemic lockdown I added some personal 'gratitude thought' at the end of my daily morning stretching and exercise routine.
 My routine always ended with me on my back on the floor and now I simply close my eyes at that point for another couple of minutes and give thanks for all the wonderful people in my life and across the world.
 May sound really soppy, but I've done it for a year now and I find it gets each day off to a good start.

 Keep learning – learning new skills can give you a sense of achievement and a new confidence.
 So why not sign up for that cooking course, start learning to play a musical instrument, or figure out how to fix your bike?

 I'm a firm believer in life-long-learning and certainly never, ever, stop learning myself.
 During the pandemic lockdowns I studied philosophy and economics online - just for fun - geek or what?
 An online Gardening Club also provided interaction with like-minded folk during the most difficult of times.
 Trying new activities and seeing new things is an absolute must in my book (then I photograph and share them on social media - sorry).

 Give to others – even the smallest act can count, whether it's a smile, a thank you or a kind word.
 Larger acts, such as volunteering at your local community centre, can improve your mental wellbeing and help you build new social networks.

 I truly don't over-spoil my grandchildren with presents and goodies but they absolutely do get my time and energy whenever it's possible.
 Volunteering in my local community has always been a large part of my adult life and I sincerely hope this blog gives me yet another avenue through which to promote some positive thought.

 So there you have it, 3 aspects of lifestyle choices for you to think about.
-We're all different and enjoy different things, but one way or another our activities, diets and minds shape us and I hope you too want to be in the best possible physical and mental shape for yourself and all those around you.
+We're all different and enjoy different things, but one way or another our actions, diets and minds shape us and I hope you too want to be in the best possible physical and mental shape for yourself and all those around you.